-- "code" means a code adopted by the First Nation under the First Nations Oil and Gas and Moneys Management Act or a land code adopted by the First Nation under the First Nations Land Management Act; - "Council" means the Council of the First Nation and includes the Chief of the First Nation; - "Council chair" means the person appointed or elected to act as the chair of the Council; - "councillor" means a member of the Council of the First Nation and includes the Chief of the First Nation; - "director of finance" means the person appointed director of finance under section 18; - "Finance and Audit Committee" means the Finance and Audit Committee established under section 11: - "financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation; - "financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements; - "financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire; - "financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Finance and Audit Committee; - "First Nation" or "Ahtahkakoop" means Ahtahkakoop Cree Nation, as scheduled to the Act; - "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nations Tax Commission standards" means the standards established from time to time by the Commission under the Act: - "First Nation's financial assets" means all money and other financial assets of the First Nation; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration; - "fiscal year" means the fiscal year of the First Nation set out in section 24; - "FMB" means the First Nations Financial Management Board established under the Act; - "FMB standards" means the standards established from time to time by the FMB under the Act; - "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time;
+- "ex officio member" means a councillor who is appointed to the Advisory Committee to serve in an advisory but non-voting capacity and to ensure liaison between the Advisory Committee and the Council; - "executive director" means the person appointed executive director under section 17; - "financial administration" means the management, supervision, control and direction of all matters relating to the financial affairs of the First Nation; - "financial competency" means the ability to read and understand financial statements that present accounting issues reasonably expected to be raised by the First Nation's financial statements; - "financial institution" means the First Nations Finance Authority, a bank, credit union or caisse populaire; - "financial records" means all records respecting the financial administration of the First Nation, including the minutes of meetings of the Council and the Advisory Committee; - "First Nation" means Skowkale First Nation; - "First Nations Finance Authority" means the First Nations Finance Authority established under the Act; - "First Nations Tax Commission standards" means the standards established from time to time by the Commission under the Act; - "First Nation's financial assets" means all money and other financial assets of the First Nation; - "First Nation's lands" means all lands as defined in the Skowkale Land Code, excluding reserves that are jointly held with other First Nations unless expressly stated; - "First Nation law" means any law, including any by-law or code, of the First Nation made by the Council or the membership of the First Nation; - "First Nation's records" means all records of the First Nation respecting its governance, management, operations and financial administration;

-- "local revenue account" means an account with a financial institution into which local revenues are deposited separately from other moneys of the First Nation; - "local revenue law" means a local revenue law made by the First Nation under the Act; - "local revenues" means money raised under a local revenue law; - "multi-year financial plan" means the plan referred to in section 26; - "officer" means the band administrator, director of finance, tax administrator and any other employee of the First Nation designated by the Council as an officer; - "other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act; - "record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise; - "special purpose report" means a report described in section 55; - "standards" means the standards established from time to time under the Act; - "strategic plan" means the plan referred to in section 25; and - "tax administrator" means the person appointed tax administrator under section 19 or the First Nation's local revenue laws. - (2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act. - (3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply. - (4) All references to named enactments in this Law are to enactments of the Government of Canada.
+"fiscal year" means the fiscal year of the First Nation set out in section 24;

+"FMB" means the First Nations Financial Management Board established under the Act;

+"FMB standards" means the standards established from time to time by the FMB under the Act;

+- "GAAP" means generally accepted accounting principles of the Chartered Professional Accountants of Canada, as revised or replaced from time to time; - "local revenue account" means an account with a financial institution into which local revenues are deposited separately from other moneys of the First Nation;

+"local revenue law" means a local revenue law made by the First Nation under the Act;

+"local revenues" means money raised under a local revenue law;

+"multi-year financial plan" means the plan referred to in section 26;

+"officer" means the executive director, director of finance, tax administrator and any other employee or contractor or agent of the First Nation designated by the executive director as an officer;

+"other revenues" means other revenues as defined in section 3 of the Financing Secured by Other Revenues Regulations made under the Act;

+"record" means anything on which information is recorded or stored by any means whether graphic, electronic, mechanical or otherwise;

+"special purpose report" means a report described in section 55;

+"standards" means the standards established from time to time under the Act;

+"strategic plan" means the plan referred to in section 25; and

+"tax administrator" means the person appointed tax administrator under section 19 or the First Nation's local revenue laws.

+(2) Except as otherwise provided in this Law, words and expressions used in this Law have the same meanings as in the Act.

+(3) Unless a word or expression is defined under subsection (1) or (2) or another provision of this Law, the definitions in the Interpretation Act apply.

+(4) All references to named enactments in this Law are to enactments of the Government of Canada.